marzeelabs/leaflet_markercluster/README.txt

 Then download the MarkerCluster library from: https://github.com/danzel/Leaflet.markercluster
 The core part of the zip file is a directory named 'dist'.
 Make sure this directory ends up in sites/all/libraries/leaflet_markercluster, so that the path to the essential javascript file becomes sites/all/libraries/leaflet_markercluster/dist/leaflet.markercluster.js

-Visit the Status Report page, admin/reports/status to check all's ok.
+Visit the Status Report page, admin/reports/status, to check all's ok.

 There are no permissions to configure.
-This module does not have a UI to set any parameters.
-However configuration parameters can be set through PHP code.
-See the next section.
+This module does not itself have a UI to set MarkerCluster configuration parameters.
+However parameters may be set through Drupal code as part of the creation of the map and will thus be passed to the underlying javascript library.
+See the section below.

 FOR PROGRAMMERS